 A medieval salad was usually a mixture of herbs and flowers combined with oil and vinegar which made a colourful and tasty cold dish.
-Having fresh ingredients available to make salad was important so the garden played an important role in everyday life.
+Having fresh ingredients available to make salad was important.
+So, the medieval garden played an important role in everyday life.
 Garden produce, including what many people today regard as weeds (dandelion, borage, purslane), was the source of inspiration for many recipes.
 These recipes included salads!

 Ingredients For A Medieval Salad

-Here are some of the plants that were commonly used:
+Here are some of the medieval herbs and plants hat were commonly used:

 Borage – Fennel – Garlic – Leeks – Lettuce – Mint – Purslane – Primroses – Rosemary – Sage – Spinach – Violets

 The most likely fruit to find its way into a salad was apple or the wild strawberry.
 It is believed that the woodland strawberry we know today was growing in Europe as far back as the 14th century.